Image

 Published

 When we see a tree in the landscape, we rarely think about what’s happening below ground.
 We know those tree roots are there, but we can’t see them beneath the soil surface.
-Tree roots tend grow in the top 2-3’ of soil and the smallest roots grow in only the top 6” of soil.
+Tree roots tend to grow in the top 2-3’ of soil, and the smallest roots grow in only the top 6” of soil.
 Those small roots are the ones that take up water, nutrients, and oxygen.
 How do they manage to grow so close to the soil surface?
-Well, these small, fine roots grow well beyond the extent…
+Well, these small, fine roots grow we…